unicode-org/message-format-wg/spec/appendices.md

 that might be sufficient to prevent most problems.
 However, MessageFormat itself does not supply such a restriction.

-MessageFormat _messages_ permit nearly all Unicode characters, excepting surrogates, to appear in a _pattern_.
+MessageFormat _messages_ permit nearly all Unicode code points, with the exception of surrogates, to appear in a _pattern_.
 This means that it can be possible for a _message_ to contain invisible unquoted control characters that abnormally affect the display of the _message_ but do not generate errors from MessageFormat parsers or processing APIs.

+Bidirectional text containing right-to-left characters (such as used for Arabic or Hebrew) also poses a potential source of confusion for users.
-Users are also reminded that, since MessageFormat 2.0's syntax makes use of keywords and symbols that are left-to-right or consist of neutral characters (including characters subject to mirroring under the Unicode Bidirectional Algorithm), it is possible to create messages that,
+Since MessageFormat 2.0's syntax makes use of keywords and symbols that are left-to-right or consist of neutral characters (including characters subject to mirroring under the Unicode Bidirectional Algorithm), it is possible to create messages that,